james-crowley/circleci-boot-camp/lab-1/README.md

-# AWS Ambassador - From Zero to Hero: Mastering CI/CD Pipelines with CircleCI
+# From Zero to Hero: Mastering CI/CD Pipelines with CircleCI

-Welcome to the first hands-on lab for the AWS Ambassador CircleCI program!
+Welcome to the first hands-on lab for the CircleCI Boot Camp!
 This repository contains all the code needed to complete the lab titled "From Zero to Hero: Mastering CI/CD Pipelines with CircleCI."
 The focus of this lab is to familiarize users with the nuts and bolts of CircleCI, particularly the developer experience when onboarding a new project to CircleCI.
 Throughout the lab, participants will progress from setting up a brand new project on CircleCI to establishing a full production CI/CD pipeline.

 ## Prerequisites